khaledabdelfatah/BV_UG/docs/usecases/group_ratio_analysis/push_to_clarity.md

 | **Ratio Calculated HFM Clarity** | Allows filtering by calculated KPI source (HFM).                                         |
 | **Subsidiaries Hgroup Clarity Selection** | Allows filtering by specific subsidiaries or business groups.                  |

-> 💡 **Tip:** Use this panel to tailor exactly which KPIs from which subsidiaries are ready to be submitted to Clarity.
+!!!
+Tip "Use this panel to tailor exactly which KPIs from which subsidiaries are ready to be submitted to Clarity."

 ---